 Maybe this is a bad thing for a poet to confess, but in the early drafts of a poem I seldom know what it is I’ve said or why I’ve said it, although I can sense when there’s something important going on.
 When I read the draft aloud I can hear if there’s sound or music that’s worth a deeper look.
 I sometimes write syllabic poems, but mostly, I find the rhythm by reading aloud.
 I read everything out loud.
 Even the work that ends up on the scrap pile.

 JH: I don’t think it’s a bad thing to confess at all.
 I never know where I’m going and try really hard not to or I feel like it becomes artificial.
-Total aside here, but I read dozens of submissions a day for Kahini magazine and so many of the pieces would be great if the writer would just trust the material and stop manipulating it.
+Total aside here, but I read several submissions a day that have been passed along to me and so many of the pieces would be great if the writer would just trust the material and stop manipulating it.
 Thanks for coming to my TED talk.
 But my overbearing opinions aside…the idea of knowing when one has arrived…How do you know when a poem has arrived?

 JBL: That sounds like an easy question, but I’m not sure how to answer it.
 I guess I get to a point where I feel like I can’t make the work any better, and that the poem is saying what needs to be said.
 This doesn’t always work—I have plenty of failed poems, work that seems finished but that isn’t effective.
 Even when I’m certain, time changes my perception.
 “One Hundred Steps From Shore” has been published now for over a decade, and still when I look through it there are lines I’d like to cut, or change.
 I was a younger poet at that time, and I might do certain things differently now.
 But what hasn’t changed, what I wouldn’t rewrite, is that relationship between the speaker and the wilderness.